Tracking Truth with Liquid Democracy: Introduction

-In order to evaluate fluid democracy, \citet{kahng} test the intuition that society makes more informed decisions under fluid democracy than under direct democracy (especially given the foregoing assumption about upward delegation).
-To that end, they define the \emph{gain} of a delegation mechanism to be the difference between the probability the correct outcome is selected under fluid democracy and the probability the correct outcome is selected under direct democracy.
-A delegation mechanism satisfies \emph{positive gain} if its gain is strictly positive in some cases, and it satisfies \emph{do no harm} if its loss (negative gain) is at most $\e$ for \emph{all} sufficiently large instances.
-The main result of \citet{kahng} is that local mechanisms can never satisfy these two requirements. \citet{caragiannis2019contribution} further strengthen this negative result by showing that there are instances where local mechanisms perform much worse than either direct democracy or dictatorship (the most extreme concentration of power).
+\citeauthor{kahng} also introduce the concept of a \emph{delegation mechanism}, which determines whether voters delegate and, if so, to whom they delegate.
+They are especially interested in \emph{local mechanisms}, where the delegation decision of a voter depends only on their local neighborhood according to an underlying social network.
+They assume that voters delegate only to those with strictly higher competence, which excludes the possibility of cyclic delegations.
+To evaluate liquid democracy, \citeauthor{kahng} test the intuition that society makes more informed decisions under liquid democracy than under direct democracy (especially given the foregoing assumption about upward delegation).
+To that end, they define the \emph{gain} of a delegation mechanism to be the difference between the probability the correct outcome is selected under liquid democracy and the probability the correct outcome is selected under direct democracy.
+A delegation mechanism satisfies \emph{positive gain} if its gain is strictly positive in some cases, and it satisfies \emph{do no harm} if, for all $\e > 0$, its gain is at least $-\e$ for sufficiently large instances.
+Assuming that competence after delegation remains strictly above $1/2$, this will follow from the law of large number that applies to the weighted majority with weights relatively spread out~\citep{haggstrom2006law}.
+The main result of \citeauthor{kahng} is that local mechanisms can never satisfy these two requirements. \citet{caragiannis2019contribution} further strengthen this negative result by showing that there are degenerate instances where local mechanisms perform much worse than either direct democracy or dictatorship (the most extreme concentration of power).\footnote{The former constructs an instance where even with arbitrarily many voters, a constant number will receive a majority of the delegations.
+The group has an average competence above $1/2$.
+The probability liquid democracy gives the right answer can be upper bounded by a constant strictly below $1$, while direct democracy is correct with probability approaching one.
+In the latter case, the voters' numbers and relative competence are chosen so that liquid democracy almost always gives the incorrect answer (as does direct voting), while dictatorship is correct with a constant probability.

-These theoretical critiques undermine the case for fluid democracy: the benefits of delegation appear to be reversed by concentration of power.
-However, the negative conclusion relies heavily on modeling assumptions, and has not been borne out by experiments~\cite{becker2021can}.
-In this paper, we provide a rebuttal by introducing an arguably more realistic model, in which fluid democracy is able to avoid extreme concentration of power, thereby satisfying both do no harm and positive gain (for suitably defined extensions).
+These results undermine the case for liquid democracy: the benefits of delegation appear to be reversed by concentration of power.
+However, the negative conclusion relies heavily on worst-case modeling assumptions.
+Our research represents a significant advance as it offers a comprehensive framework that not only captures the worst-case scenarios of previous works, but also provides insights into more intriguing "high probability" cases.
+In particular, in this paper, we provide a new theoretical model and extensive experiments that show that liquid democracy will typically satisfy a probabilistic version of \emph{positive gain} and \emph{do no harm} under minimal assumptions.